Olympic chiefs prepare for 'successful' Tokyo 2020 - RFI

 The virus has infected at least 230 people across Japan and been linked to five deaths.

-Following its board meeting, the IOC "expressed its full commitment to the success of the Olympic Games Tokyo 2020".
+Following its board meeting, the IOC issued a statement in which it "expressed its full commitment to the success of the Olympic Games Tokyo 2020".

 - Joint taskforce -